 Polestar to make electric SUV at U.S. Volvo plant, starting in 2022

-DETROIT (Reuters) - Polestar, the premium electric vehicle maker owned by China’s Geely and Volvo Cars, will build its Polestar 3 electric SUV at Volvo’s U.S. plant in South Carolina starting in the second half of 2022, the brand’s chief executive said.
+DETROIT, June 16 (Reuters) - Polestar, the premium electric vehicle maker owned by China's Geely (GEELY.UL) and Volvo Cars, will build its Polestar 3 electric SUV at Volvo's U.S. plant in South Carolina starting in the second half of 2022, the brand's chief executive said.

 Thomas Ingenlath told Reuters in a telephone interview that the Polestar 3 is "nicely suited for the U.S. as a ... big, tall, grown-up SUV.
 This is a win-win situation."